Yosemite Trekker @ thecityedition.com ----- Post #21 - July 24, 2010

 -----

-Not far from this beach by the campgrounds is another one of my favorite hangouts - Mirror Lake.
-I've already elucidated on this location at length in a previous post.
-The kids love that rock in the photo at upper left.
-The time spent coaxing them to jump into the icy bucket below could probably be better spent, but eventually patience pays off and we photographers get our shots.
-As it is, these divers land in just barely enough current to absorb the impact, so the tucked-knees position you see on the upper right is the way to go.
+Not far from this location is another one of my favorite hangouts - Mirror Lake.
+(I've already elucidated at length in a previous post on this place, which I believe to be the original Garden of Eden but have since taken more photos...)
+The kids really love climbing onto that big geometric rock parked in the Merced River, as you see in the upper shots.
+My time spent coaxing them to jump into the icy bucket below could probably have been better spent, but eventually the patience pays off and we photographers on shore finally get our pics.
+It's all very exciting, considering these divers land in about three feet of water, just barely enough to absorb the impact of their young frames.
+Hence, the tucked-knees position you see on the right.
+And just so you know, beginning in July, the water level drops to the point where diving becomes a suicide mission.

 ----

-Less mystical but easier to reach is a stretch of the Merced that runs between Yosemite Lodge off Northside Drive and the chapel on Southside Drive.
-This area doesn't get as much love as the two other places I described, mostly because the water's not very deep and there's less shade.
-However, you see a lot of deer around here stopping for a drink and even an occasional black bear foraging for berries.
+Less mystical but a shorter trek is a stretch of the Merced River that runs between Yosemite Lodge, off Northside Drive, and the chapel on Southside Drive.
+This area doesn't get as much attention as the two other spots I described, mostly because the water's not very deep and there's less shade.
+However, you see a lot of deer around here stopping for a drink.
+Even the occasional black bear foraging for berries is pretty commonplace.
+Besides that, you get to watch the rafters drift down the river near Southside Drive.
+Quite of few of them drop anchor along that shore to commence a drunken soirée.
+That can be fun to watch, too.

-Because of its central location in the valley, you can also see numerous landmarks from this spot.
-This includes Yosemite Falls, El Capitan, Cathedral Rocks, Glacier Point, Half Dome, North Dome etc. etc. And there's the adjacent meadow with all the wildflowers in bloom through most of the summer.
+Because of its central location in the valley, you can also see numerous landmarks from this mostly grassy area.
+The vistas include Yosemite Falls, El Capitan, Cathedral Rocks, Glacier Point, Half Dome, North Dome etc. etc. And there's the adjacent meadow to the river with all the wildflowers in bloom through most of the summer.
+After eating breakfast or lunch at the food court by the lodge, this can be a nice diversion in an otherwise hectic tour ittinerary.

 Return to Yosemite Trekker main menu.